Photo Credit: Fredericton Tourism

 Disc golf is very similar to regular golf, but instead of hitting a golf ball into the hall, you throw a disc into a metal basket.
 There are no fees, you just need a Frisbee and head to the play for a fun game of disc golf.
 The Odell Disc Golf Course, where many Frederictonians play this fairly young sport, is located on the bottom half of Fredericton’s Odell Park.
 The 1st tee is located in the Northwest corner of the main parking lot off Waggoners Lane.

-12. Falls Brook Festival – Fredericton
+12. Garrison Night Market – Fredericton

 16. Acadian Day Celebrations– Fredericton